Software Quality Gates

 How Do Quality Gates Work?

-Quality gates run automatically at different stages of the pipeline.
+Software quality gates run automatically at different stages of the CI/CD pipeline, ensuring that code meets predefined quality standards before progressing to deployment.
 Here’s how it usually plays out in real projects I’ve worked on.

 Workflow of Quality Gates